 Alia Bucciarelli, MS

-A multiple pregnancy is when a woman is pregnant with two or more fetuses.
+A multiple pregnancy is when a woman is pregnant with 2 or more fetuses.
 Twins are the most common type of multiple pregnancy.
 So-called “higher-order” pregnancies (when a woman is carrying triplets, quadruplets, quintuplets, or more) are less common.

 Symptoms include the following: